1154046/Kubernetes-Hands-on/README.md

 The application that we use in this tutorial is a simple guestbook website where users can post messages.
 You should clone it to your workstation since you’ll be building it locally.

 $ git clone https://github.com/IBM/guestbook

+For the purposes of this tutorial, the application is run without a backing database (i.e., data is stored in-memory).

 ### 2. Set up a local single-node cluster using Minikube